 The Christina piercing accepts surface barbells or curved barbells, depending upon your anatomy.
 Your piercer will let you know the proper type of jewelry to wear.
 Because this piercing type is so prone to rejection, the shape of your jewelry is important.
 You might even need to have a custom barbell made to fit your shape.
 Don’t worry; that doesn’t mean that you have to stick with one piercing look.
 You can buy separate ball ends to decorate your custom barbell to decorate your Christina piercing as the mood fits.

-It tends to prefer flexible plastic barbells as initial jewelry.
+The initial jewelry style is usually a surface bar or flexible, plastic barbell.
 These move better with your body, placing less stress upon the healing piercing.
 Once the piercing has healed, you can change to metal options, like 14k gold.

 If you’d like to add a little decorative flair to the bedroom, then the Christina piercing may be what you’re looking for.
 However, you should not get a Christina piercing on a whim.
 Make sure that you find a reputable piercer, consider your bedroom preferences, and whether you’re okay with a lasting mark before you get this piercing.